Head of School - Jen Lamidey

 Head of Education: Sarah Earing

-Eden School provides bespoke, individualised education for young people aged 6-16 with negative views of school.
+Eden School provides bespoke, individualised education for young people aged 6-16 who previously had difficulties attending school or sustaining a school placement.

-We are seeing pupils who have previously struggled in education start to thrive, with a curriculum that is based around their individual needs.
+We constantly see pupils who have previously struggled in education start to thrive, with a curriculum that is based around their individual needs.

 Pupils are involved in shaping their own curriculum which improves pupil engagement with their learning.
 The curriculum is delivered in a cross curricular way with digital technology playing an important part.